peteinfo/16x16/16x16.js/ReadMe.md

 - **TimeSum**: Takes the sum total of all numbers to set tempo
 - **Polymeter**: Each row runs at a different speed
 - **Random Access** The playhead jumps randomly between positions
+- **Arrow Advance** Playhead only advances on every arrow key press

 ## prompt ideas